mark5438/NeoCortec-Arduino-Library/README.md

 Communicate over a NeoMesh network using an Arduino and this super user friendly library.

+## Installation
+Download the NeoCortecArduinoLibrary.zip file and import it to the Arduino IDE by pressing<br>
+`Sketch -> Include Library -> Add .ZIP library`

 ## Examples

+When library is imported, all examples can be found in the Arduino IDE under<br>
+`Files -> Examples -> NeoCortecArduinoLibrary`

 ### Send acknowledged messages
 ```